 Although we live in a progressive state, access to reproductive healthcare is not guaranteed for every person in Washington.
 This is due to uneven distribution of resources and services across the state, and an historic lack of representation and omission of intersectional issues within the reproductive freedom movement.
 All of which are critical for communities to gain equitable access to reproductive healthcare.

 Our work at state and local levels is now more important than ever.
 Reproductive rights across the country have slowly been rolled back – including for our neighbors in Idaho – resulting in challenges to Roe v.
 Wade, such as the passage of the Texas Senate Bill 8 and the forthcoming Dobbs v.
 Jackson in Mississippi.

 This situation is a rallying cry for people all across Washington state and the region.
 Join hands with us to advocate for key issues and protect our reproductive freedom.

-Historically, the reproductive rights movement has over-represented cis-gender white women; and it is essential that all people see themselves reflected in and positively impacted by the reproductive freedom movement.
-BIPOC individuals, non-binary and gender nonconforming people, as well as trans men, need abortion and parental care, and they have been historically left out of the conversation.
-Also, cis-men and co-parents are a key part of the reproduction process and important voices in advocating for abortion access.
-So, we are creating an inclusive movement with new and fully representative voices participating in grassroots activism and mobilizing their communities.
-Our work includes expanding our activist chapter model, providing virtual training, and supporting virtual participation in lobbying activities during the legislative session.
+Historically, the reproductive rights movement has overrepresented cis-gender middle to upper-class white women; and real change is only possible when all people see themselves reflected in and positively impacted by the reproductive freedom movement.
+Black people, Indigenous people, and other people of color, along with lesbian, gay, bisexual, trans, queer, two-spirit, intersex, and other gender and sexual identities all need abortion, reproductive, and parental care, yet have been historically left out of the conversation.
+Cis-gender men and co-parents are also key parts of the reproduction process and are important voices in advocating for equitable abortion access.
+To bring forward more representative voices, Pro-Choice Washington is building an inclusive grassroots activist movement.
+To facilitate mobilization within their communities, we provide resources to support activist leadership, specifically through our activist chapter model, virtual training, and grassroots lobbying activities.